Plan Your URL Filtering Deployment

 - Select theActionstab and in theProfile Settingsection, click the drop-down forURL Filteringand select the new profile.

 - ClickOKto save.

 - View the URL filtering logs to see all of the website categories that your users are accessing.
 The categories you’ve set to block are also logged.For information on viewing the logs and generating reports, see Monitor Web Activity.Select.
 A log entry will be created for any website that exists in the URL filtering database that is in a category set to any action other thanMonitorLogsURL Filteringallow.
 URL Filtering reports give you a view of web activity in a 24-hour period. ().MonitorReports

-- Use URL Filtering and User-IDD together to control web access based on organization or department and to block corporate credential submissions to unsanctioned sites:
+- Pair URL Filtering with User-ID to control web access based on organization or department and to block corporate credential submissions to unsanctioned sites:

 - URL Filtering prevents credential theft by detecting corporate credential submissions to sites based on the site category.
 Block users from submitting credentials to malicious and untrusted sites, warn users against entering corporate credentials on unknown sites or reusing corporate credentials on non-corporate sites, and explicitly allow users to submit credentials to corporate sites.

 - Add or update a security policy rule with the passive URL Filtering profile so that it applies to a department user group, for example, Marketing or Engineering ().
 Monitor the department activity, and get feedback from department members to understand the web resources that are essential to the work they do.PoliciesSecurityUser

 - Consider all the ways you can use URL Filtering to reduce your attack surface and to control web usage.
 For example, if you’re a school, you can use URL Filtering to enforce strict safe search settings, where search engines filter out adult images and videos from search results.
 Or, if you have a security operations center, you might give threat analysts password access to compromised or dangerous sites for research, that you might not want to otherwise open up to entire organizations or teams.